 How to add MP3 album art, and notes on easy band promo

-If you're a regular reader of my blog, you've noticed I've started adding free MP3s to my mp3 page (I'll eventually have every song there as a free download.)
+If you're a regular reader of my blog, you've noticed I've started adding free MP3s to my mp3 page.
 Before I started doing this, I wanted to make sure my MP3 files had all the necessary information in them along with appropriate album art.
 After doing some searching around, I found Mp3tag.
 Great software, easy-to-use, free and there's basically nothing better that I could find.
 Watch the above video to see it in action.